-The SSA encourages all employers to e-file.
-E-filing can save you time and effort and helps ensure accuracy.
-The SSA's BSO website makes e-filing easy by providing two ways to submit your Form(s) W-2 or W-2c Copy A and Forms W-3 or W-3c information.

-• If you need to file 50 or fewer Forms W-2 or 25 or fewer Forms W-2c at a time, you can use BSO to create them online.
-BSO guides you through the process of creating Form(s) W-2 or W-2c, saving and printing them, and submitting them to the SSA when you are ready.
-You do not have to wait until you have submitted Form(s) W-2 or W-2c to the SSA before printing copies for your employees.
-BSO generates Form W-3 or W-3c automatically based on your Form(s) W-2 or W-2c.

-If you need to file more than 50 Forms W-2 of W 2c.
-If you need to file more than 50 Forms W-2 or more than 25 Forms W-2c, BSO's "file upload" feature might be the best e-filing method for your business or organization.
+The SSA's BSO website makes e-filing easy by providing two ways to submit your Forms W-2 or W-2c Copy A and Forms W-3 or W-3c information. • If you need to file 50 or fewer Forms W-2 or 25 or fewer Forms W-2c at a time, you can use BSO to create them online.
+BSO guides you through the process of creating Forms W-2 or W-2c, saving and printing them, and submitting them to the SSA when you are ready.
+You do not have to wait until you have submitted Forms W-2 or W-2c to the SSA before printing copies for your employees.
+BSO generates Form W-3 or W-3c automatically based on your Forms W-2 or W-2c. • If you need to file more than 50 Forms W-2 or more than 25 Forms W-2c, BSO's "file upload" feature might be the best e-filing method for your business or organization.
 To obtain file format specifications, visit the SSA's website at SSA.gov/employer/EFW2&EFW2C.htm, and select the appropriate document.
-This information is also available by calling the SSA's Business Services Branch at 800-772-6270 (toll free).
+This information is also available by calling the SSA's Employer Reporting Service Center at 800-772-6270 (toll free).